Tour package includes:

 Gems of Southern England & Wales - 24th August to 19th September, 2018

-BATH, OXFORD, EXETER, DARTMOOR, PORT ISAAC, THE COTSWOLDS, CARDIFF, ST DAVID'S, ABERYSTWYTH, LLANDUDNO, LONDON & MORE!!
+BATH, OXFORD, CORNWALL, DARTMOOR, PORT ISAAC, THE COTSWOLDS, CARDIFF, ST DAVID'S, ABERYSTWYTH, LLANDUDNO, LONDON & MORE!!

 24th August - 19th September, 2018 ex Australia.
 (26th August to 17th September in UK )